khDev01/learning/Version Control/git.md

 It is good practice to use a short and descriptive git message

-Now the changes need to your repository  with 'git push origin master`
+Now the changes need to your repository  with `git push origin master`

-If working on a different branch than master change master to your branch name
+If working on a different branch than master change `master` to your branch name

 Create a new branch and switch to it with `git checkout -b branch-name`